Measurement phase transitions in the no-click limit as quantum phase transitions of a non-hermitean vacuum: The long range Kitaev chain

 Let us now turn to the no-click limit of our second model, the long-range Kitaev chain.
 In this section we will analyze the entanglement phase transition observed in the quasi-particle vacuum of this model.
 Notice however that the same conclusions can be reached by studying also in this case the stationary state of the no-click limit.

-The long-range Kitaev model has two types of measurement induced phase transition depending on the value of the exponent that characterizes the power-law decaying interactions $\sim 1/r^d$.

-Let us start by considering the regime $d<1$.
+The long-range Kitaev model has two types of measurement induced phase transition depending on the value of the exponent that characterizes the power-law decaying interactions $\sim 1/r^d$.\\ \\Let us start by considering the regime $d<1$.
 As discussed before, a compact way to detect the phase transition is to plot the incremental ratio of the entanglement entropy with respect to the subsystem size $\Delta S=S(L_A+1)-S(L_A)$.
 As we see in Fig.~\ref{vacd<12}(a) for $d<1$ we clearly detect a phase transition as a discontinuity in the derivative of $\Delta S(\gamma)$.
 For $\gamma>\gamma_c$ the incremental ratio does not appear to vary significantly, in particular as the system size $L$ increases towards the thermodynamic limit.
 Most importantly, however, it is not zero but finite.
 In addition assuming that $\Delta S=c/L_A$ and therefore plotting $L_A \Delta S$ (see Fig.~\ref{figattr1} (a)) we see that in both regime the entropy is clearly logarithmic and what has a singular behavior is the coefficient $c(\gamma)$ at the phase transition.
 Interestingly, the imaginary part of the quasi-particle spectrum is in both cases gapless, consistently with the generalized area-law conjecture.
-Indeed since $\lambda_k=\pm\sqrt{a^2+|b|^2}$ with $a,b$ given by Eq.\ref{Clausen1} in terms of the function $g_d(k)$ defined in Eq.~\ref{Clausen} the eigenvalues have zero imaginary part, $\Gamma_q=0$, if the relation $h=cos(q)$ is satisfied provided $\gamma<\gamma_c$ where $\gamma_c=2 g_d(q)$ (the function $g_d(q)$ in the thermodynamic limit $L\to \infty $ is known in literature as Clausen functions).
+Indeed since $\lambda_k= \pm \sqrt{4\bigg(h-J\cos{k}+i\frac{\gamma}{4}\bigg)^2+ J^2 g_d(k)^2}$ as reported in \ref{LKReig}, the eigenvalues have zero imaginary part at finite momentum $q^*$, $\Gamma_{q^*}=0$, if the relation $h=Jcos(q^*)$ is satisfied provided $\gamma<\gamma_c$ where $\gamma_c=2 J g_d(q^*)$ (the function $g_d(q)$ in the thermodynamic limit $L\to \infty $ is known in literature as Clausen functions).
+However for $d<1$ and $k\to 0$, at leading order